jlm429/bettermdptools/bettermdptools/utils/readme.md

 Or, you can use the add_to decorator and define the override outside of the class definition.

 ```
-from utils.decorators import add_to
+from bettermdptools.utils.decorators import add_to
-from utils.callbacks import MyCallbacks
+from bettermdptools.utils.callbacks import MyCallbacks

 @add_to(MyCallbacks)
 def on_episode_end(self, caller):